wavemaker/docs/learn/teams/import-vcs-project.md

 - **Username** and **AccessToken** is for authentication.
 - **Repository Url**(clone url) to import project.
 - **Repository Branch** to import and link specific Branch.
-- Repository Id is required only in case of Gitlab.
+- Project ID is required only in case of Gitlab.

-Enter above details and click on Next will validate details and next page will show project details of which you will be importing, and on clicking import button project will be imported.The imported project will also have the same name as Repository name.
+Enter above details and click on Next.
+It will validate details and next page will show the project details of which you will be importing.
+Verify them and click on import button.
+This action will import project.
+The imported project will also have the same name as Repository name.
+You can go to studio and see the project.

 ![Linked project Details](/learn/assets/Linked-project-details.png)